duckladydinh/KotlinML/README.md

-# autoparams
+# kotlinml
-A Kotlin framework for Automated Hyperparameter Optimization
+A Kotlin framework for Machin Learning with Automated Hyperparameter Optimization